RJTLM/producer-consumer-problem-c-OS-assignment/docs/Report.md

    pthread_mutex_unlock(&thread_queue_mutex);
    ```

-By using these synchronization mechanisms, the program ensures that all threads can safely access and modify shared resources without causing data corruption or inconsistencies.
+By using these synchronisation mechanisms, the program ensures that all threads can safely access and modify shared resources without causing data corruption or inconsistencies.

 ### 2. Description of any cases for which your program is not working correctly or how you test your program that makes you believe it works perfectly